While every job involves potential stressors, running a small business has its own challenges.

 Maintain a healthy diet

 Eating well is a key to regulating mood, staying focused and looking after physical health.
-It can be difficult to have a healthy diet when you’re really busy but this is when it’s most important.
-Use some of your downtime to plan meals, cook and get some leftovers into the freezer.
+It can be difficult to have a healthy diet when you’re really busy, but this is when it’s most important.
+Use some of your downtime to plan meals, cook and put some leftovers into the freezer.

 Finding a work-life balance is hard.
 Recognise, though, you still need some downtime to avoid burning out or having continually elevated stress levels.